vgotu99/next-nexus/README.md

 `next-nexus` solves common data management challenges in the Next.js App Router:

-- **Eliminates UI Flicker & Refetching**: Data fetched on the server is automatically hydrated to the client, preventing duplicate requests and ensuring a smooth user experience.
+- **Eliminates UI Flicker & Duplicate Requests**: Data fetched on the server is automatically hydrated to the client, preventing duplicate requests and ensuring a smooth user experience.
-- **Reduces Server Costs & TTFB**: With Rendering Delegation, the server can skip rendering components if the client already has fresh data, leading to faster initial page loads and lower operational costs.
+- **Reduces Server Costs & TTFB**: Rendering delegation allows the server to skip component rendering if the client already has cached data, improving initial page load speed and reducing operational costs.
-- **Saves Bandwidth**: ETag-based conditional requests prevent re-downloading data that hasn't changed.
+- **Saves Bandwidth**: ETag-based conditional requests prevent re-downloading unchanged data.
-- **Simplifies Cache Management**: Precise, tag-based revalidation allows you to invalidate specific data across both server and client caches with a single action.
+- **Simplifies Cache Management**: Precise, tag-based revalidation allows you to invalidate specific data in both server and client caches with a single action.

 ## Core Concepts

 - **Automatic Hydration**: Server-fetched data is seamlessly transferred to the client, eliminating client-side refetching on mount.
-- **Rendering Delegation**: By wrapping a component in `<NexusSuspense>`, the server can delegate rendering to the client if the data is fresh in the client's cache, reducing TTFB and server workload.
+- **Rendering Delegation**: Using `<NexusRenderer>`, the server can delegate rendering to the client if cached data is available, reducing TTFB and server load.
 - **ETag-Powered Conditional Requests**: Uses HTTP `ETag` and `304 Not Modified` responses to avoid re-downloading data the client already has.
-- **Unified API Definition**: `createNexusDefinition` provides a single source of truth for your API calls, used by both server and client for type-safe, consistent data fetching.
+- **Unified API `definition`**: `createNexusDefinition` provides a single source of truth for API calls, ensuring type safety and consistent data fetching on both server and client.

 ## Quick Start